How to Get the Most Money From Insurance for a Totaled Car (Step by Step Guide)

 blueCheck icon

-The most effective way to dispute a low offer is to research comparable vehicles in your local market and submit listings with specific prices, dates, and sources to the adjuster.
+The most effective way to dispute a low offer is to research comparable vehicles in your local market and submit listings with specific prices, dates and sources directly to the adjuster.

 blueCheck icon

-Insurers calculate actual cash value (ACV) using third-party valuation tools, and the first offer is a starting point, not a final number.
+Insurers calculate actual cash value using third-party tools, and the first offer is a starting point, not a final number.
 You have the right to dispute it with market evidence.

 blueCheck icon

-If you keep the car with a salvage title, the salvage value is deducted from your payout, and the salvage title reduces the car's resale value substantially and limits your future insurance options.
+Keeping the car with a salvage title means the salvage value is deducted from your payout, and the title substantially reduces future resale value and limits your insurance options going forward.

 When an insurer declares your car a total loss, it means repair costs exceed a state-specific percentage of the vehicle's actual cash value (ACV), typically 70% to 80%.
 The insurer pays you the ACV minus your deductible.
 The first offer is based on the insurer's valuation data, which may not reflect your local market.
 You're entitled to dispute this offer using your own research.
 Before negotiating, review the full post-accident process before you get to the payout.